Everything you need to know about Multi Tyre Rollers

 09/02/2022

-A multi tyre roller, also known as a pneumatic tyre roller (PTR), is a type of compaction roller that uses air filled Rubber tyres to compact the underlying surface area.
-When applied correctly, it can be the difference between a professional finish or one that catches your eye for all the wrong reasons.
+A multi tyre roller, also known as a pneumatic tyre roller (PTR), is a type of compaction roller that uses air filled rubber tyres to compact the underlying surface area.
+When used correctly, a multi tyre roller can deliver a smooth, consistent finish that stands up to the demands of the job.

 By using overlapping smooth tyres without tread on both the front and the rear axles, the multi tyre roller is able to eliminate gaps, giving complete and uniform compaction coverage over the entire compactive rolling width.

-As mentioned it also features a unique overlapping design between the front and rear axles.
-This produces a massaging or kneading effect of the material being compacted between the tyres of the front axle, before doing the same at the rear.
-This produces excellent results by driving larger partials lower into the ground and also sealing the top layer during compaction.
-It’s primarily effective in softer terrain such as soil, but can be very handy for finding spots in your job via and initial “proof roll” and compacting more rigid and stubborn surfaces as well.
+As mentioned, it also features a unique overlapping design between the front and rear axles.
+This overlapping layout creates a kneading action of the material being compacted between the tyres of the front axle, before doing the same at the rear.
+This produces excellent results by driving larger particles lower into the ground and also sealing the top layer during compaction.
+It’s primarily effective in softer terrain such as soil, though it’s also valuable for identifying soft spots during an initial proof roll and compacting more rigid and stubborn surfaces as well.

 So, now that you’ve got a better understanding of what multi tyre rollers are all about, let’s dive deeper!